 Art can evoke nostalgia for the homeland and serve as a medium for reliving particular memories.
 Art can also break down prejudices and promote engagement towards identities related to the homeland.

 Deadline for submissions: 31 August 2020

 Duration: Project should be completed by 30 June 2021

 How to apply: Complete and submit the form below

-Budget: IOM will provide the selected candidates with the budget required to realize the proposed initiative up to a maximum of USD 5 000.
-If two or more artists would like to apply together, the maximum budget available will be USD 10 000.
-IOM Iraq will directly cover all costs associated with the accepted proposals, including: travel costs, per diem, venue hire, catering, participant travel, etc.
+Budget: IOM will provide to the selected candidates the required budget to realize the proposed initiative up to a maximum of 5,000 USD.
+If two or more artists would like to apply, the maximum budget available is 10,000 USD.
+In addition to the 5,000 USD, if travel to Iraq is part of the project (and feasible in current circumstances) IOM Iraq will directly cover travel costs and per diem, venue hire, catering, etc.